Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Growth of nodes and edges over time in the main graph

-In most minimal models, an implicit timestamp can be derived from the order in which new nodes appear, as nodes are often added sequentially.
-However, this regular timescale does not always align with the native temporal scale of attributes for nodes and edges when such attributes exist, nor is it always the most relevant timescale for studying the evolution rules of real-world networks.
+In most minimal models, an implicit timestamp can be derived from the order in which nodes are added.
+However, this construction does not generally coincide with the native temporal scale of node or edge attributes in empirical datasets, and is not necessarily the most relevant timescale for studying real-world network evolution.
+This issue is particularly acute in heterogeneous networks arising from human activity, such as those studied here, where different types of nodes may follow distinct growth rules and evolve on markedly different timescales.

-This point plays a central role when studying the properties of a real-world network, especially those resulting from human activity—as is the case for the network analyzed in this study—since certain evolution rules can induce markedly different time scales.
-This is all the more relevant in the context of a multipartite graph, for which there is no guarantee that the different types of nodes follow identical growth rules.

-Fig.~\ref{fig:edgesnodes} shows that the number of new nodes and edges added each month follows distinct patterns, with a constant rate of new $RL$ nodes per month starting in early 2014, while the number of new $RV$ nodes and $RV>RV$ edges\footnote{We use the notation $RV>RV$ to denote an edge directed from one RV-type node to another, in order to emphasize both the directed nature of the edge and to distinguish it from the notation $RV-RV$, which we reserve to refer to the $RV$-node subgraph in the following.} continues to increase exponentially beyond this date.
+In the SWH dataset, only $RV$ and $RL$ nodes have native temporal attributes, spanning more than 50 years.
+We start with a first, straightforward analysis of the subgraph induced by the set of nodes with temporal attributes.
+We consider the monthly average number of new $RV$ and $RL$ nodes and compare them to the monthly average number of new edges, taking into account the three possible edge types: between two $RV$ nodes ($RV{\to}RV$), between two $RL$ nodes ($RL{\to}RL$), or from an $RL$ node to an $RV$ node ($RL{\to}RV$)\footnote{We use the notation $RV{\to}RV$ to denote an edge directed from one RV-type node to another, to emphasize both the directed nature of the edge and to distinguish it from the notation $RV-RV$, which we reserve to refer to the $RV$-node subgraph in the following (see Table~\ref{tab:notations}).}.
+Figure~\ref{fig:edgesnodes} shows that the numbers of new nodes and edges added each month follow distinct patterns, with a constant rate of new $RL$ nodes per month starting in early 2014, while the number of new $RV$ nodes and $RV{\to}RV$ edges continues to increase exponentially beyond this date.

-Before proceeding with any connection to minimal models, it is necessary to determine whether the exponential growth observed in the number of $RV$ nodes is representative of those actually participating in the formation of links within the network—namely, the nodes with non-zero degree.